 Trx1/CD30 controls the redox-immune homeostasis of the healthy individuals, as they get older

 Figures 2-7 describe the physio-pathological network that regulates both the redox immune homeostasis and non-homeostasis states.
-The PCA plots of serum profile in the healthy state show that the positively related increase between the Trx1/RTrx1 levels and increase in sCD30 level (in red in Figure 2A) produce a positively related increase in the IFN and IL2 levels (in black in Figure 2A); and negatively related increases between levels of TGFβ-IL6 and TGFβ-IL4 (in yellow in Figure 2A).
+The PCA plots of serum profile in the healthy state show that the positively related increase between the Trx1/RTrx1 levels and increase in sCD30 level (in red in Figure 2A) produced a positively related increase in the IFN and IL2 levels (in black in Figure 2A) and negatively related increases between levels of TGFβ-IL6 and TGFβ-IL4 (in yellow in Figure 2A).

-The role of the above-mentioned relationships, as biomarkers of health homeostasis during aging is showed by their relationships with the age vector (Figure 2B).
-The data show that the positively related increase between age (in black in Figure 2B) and the Trx1/RTrx1 and sCD30 levels (in red in Figure 2B) determine a positively related increase between the IFN and IL2 levels (in black in Figure 2B); and negatively related increases between levels of TGFβ-IL6 and TGFβ-IL4 (in yellow in Figure 2B).
+The role of the above-mentioned relationships, as biomarkers of health homeostasis during aging, is showed by their relationships with the age vector (Figure 2B).
+The data show that the positively related increase between age (in black in Figure 2B) and Trx1/RTrx1 and sCD30 levels (in red in Figure 2B) determine a positively related increase between the IFN and IL2 levels (in black in Figure 2B) and negatively related increases between levels of TGFβ-IL6 and TGFβ-IL4 (in yellow in Figure 2B).
 Furthermore, the results confirm that the most relevant aging relationship is the positive correlation between Trx1/RTrx1.
-These vectors are very close to each other; go in the same direction; and close to the age vector.
+These vectors are very close to each other, go in the same direction and are close to the age vector.
 This situation indicates that during aging the level variations (their activity) of Trx1 and RTrx1 molecules must necessarily occur in the same phase of the response and in the same direction (increase or decrease).